History of Garth Brooks in Timeline

 2021: Kennedy Center Honors Recipient

-In 2021, Garth Brooks was named a recipient for the 43rd Annual Kennedy Center Honors.
+In 2021, Garth Brooks was named as a recipient for the 43rd Annual Kennedy Center Honors.

-On April 30, 2022, Garth Brooks performed at Tiger Stadium on the campus of Louisiana State University.
-His performance of "Callin' Baton Rouge" caused the crowd's excitement to register on the university's seismograph, causing a small earthquake.
+On April 30, 2022, Garth Brooks performed in Tiger Stadium at Louisiana State University.
+His performance of "Callin' Baton Rouge" caused enough excitement to register on the university's seismograph, similar to an earthquake.

-November 14, 2022: Announcement of Garth Brooks/Plus ONE Residency
+November 14, 2022: Announcement of Second Concert Residency

-On November 24, 2023, Garth Brooks headlined an Amazon Music Live concert special, Garth Brooks: Dive Bar Concert.
-The concert took place at Brooks' Nashville bar Friends in Low Places Bar & Honky-Tonk.
+On November 24, 2023, Garth Brooks headlined an Amazon Music Live concert special, named Garth Brooks: Dive Bar Concert.
+The concert was held at Brooks' Nashville bar, Friends in Low Places Bar & Honky-Tonk.

 October 2024: Sexual Harassment and Rape Lawsuit

-In October 2024, Garth Brooks was sued by his former hairstylist and makeup artist who claimed she was sexually harassed by him on several occasions.
-She also claimed that Brooks raped her during a trip the two took to film a Grammy tribute in 2019.
-Brooks denied the allegations and filed a countersuit.
+In October 2024, Garth Brooks was sued by his former hairstylist and makeup artist, who alleged sexual harassment and rape during a trip in 2019.
+Brooks denied the claims, calling them extortion.
+Both parties filed lawsuits.

 In 2024, Garth Brooks' Las Vegas concert residency, Garth Brooks/Plus ONE, continued.